 Nanotechnology.
 New materials developed through nanotechnology may eventually change battlefield equipment in ways hard to imagine.
-Weapons may become smaller and lighter, and new miniaturized network sensors may detect, locate, identify, track, and target potential threats more efficiently.15 DOD currently uses nanotechnology to create a heat-resistant coating that extends the life of propulsion shafts for warships, and as an additive to boost the performance of rocket propellant.
-Some observers believe that nanotechnology may eventually alter fundamental concepts of warfare, perhaps even more than the invention of gunpowder.16
+Weapons may become smaller and lighter, and new miniaturized network sensors may detect, locate, identify, track, and target potential threats more efficiently.
+DOD currently uses nanotechnology to create a heat-resistant coating that extends the life of propulsion shafts for warships, and as an additive to boost the performance of rocket propellant.
+Some observers believe that nanotechnology may eventually alter fundamental concepts of warfare, perhaps even more than the invention of gunpowder.
+16

 In June 2003, MIT opened the Institute for Soldier Nanotechnologies in Cambridge, Massachusetts.
-The Institute was funded in March 2002 by a \$50 million grant from the Army, and will seek to develop technologies such as a handheld device that detects chemical or biological weapons, or a flexible yet bulletproof exoskeleton that could reduce the weight of a soldier's equipment and protective gear by 50 pounds, while also adding biomedical sensors linked to mobile networks.
-Other
+The Institute was funded in March 2002 by a \$50 million grant from the Army.
+It will seek to develop technologies such as a handheld device that detects chemical or biological weapons, or a flexible yet bulletproof exoskeleton that could reduce the weight of a soldier's equipment and protective gear by 50 pounds while also adding biomedical sensors linked to mobile networks.
+However, other countries are also making advances in nanotechnology.17 In 2000, Asian